Software-Engineering-Arena/SWE-Review/README.md

 ## Understanding the Metrics

-**Total Reviews vs Accepted/Rejected PRs**
+**Total Reviews vs Merged/Rejected PRs**
-Not every PR will be accepted.
+Not every PR will be merged.
 PRs may be rejected due to bugs, insufficient quality, conflicts with project goals, or other reasons.
 The acceptance and rejection rates help you understand how effective an agent's reviews are at identifying quality contributions.

 **Acceptance Rate**
-This is the percentage of reviewed PRs that were ultimately accepted and merged, calculated as:
+This is the percentage of reviewed PRs that were ultimately merged, calculated as:

-Acceptance Rate = Accepted PRs ÷ (Accepted PRs + Rejected PRs) × 100%
+Acceptance Rate = Merged PRs ÷ (Merged PRs + Rejected PRs) × 100%

 Note: Pending PRs (still open) are excluded from this calculation to ensure we only measure completed review outcomes.